djbowen95/GuessingGame/README.md

 You can view the starter code for the project [here](https://github.com/djbowen95/GuessingGame/blob/main/docs/BRIEF.md).

+## Install
+To install the application:
+ - Navigate to the directory you would like to install the game in on the command-line.
+ - Clone the repository using the command `git clone git@github.com:djbowen95/GuessingGame.git`
+ - Install the required packages using `npm install` (or the equivalent command using your chosen package manager)
+ - Run the command `node index` to begin playing the game.
 ## User Guide
 When finished, I will walk through how to play the game here.